 4. Boat Tour in Bois de Vincennes

-You can walk through the forest, walk your dog, go for a run, have a picnic with friends, but also rent a small boat to explore the Lac Daumesnil directly from the water!
-This lake is wonderful to explore as the trees reflect on the calm water and birds are singing everywhere.
+You can walk through the forest, walk your dog, go for a run, or have a picnic with friends, but you can also rent a small boat to explore Lac Daumesnil directly from the water!
+This lake is wonderful to explore, as the trees reflect on the calm water, and birds are singing everywhere.

-With your two oars and a little elbow grease, you can cruise the lake for hours, pass under charming bridges and enjoy the scenery.
+With two oars and a little elbow grease, you can cruise the lake for hours, pass under charming bridges, and enjoy the scenery.

-To rent a boat, you will need to take the metro to Porte Dorée, and walk around 5 minutes into the park.
-The boat rental is 13€ per hour and you can only pay by cash.
+To rent a boat, take the metro to Porte Dorée and walk 5 minutes into the park.
+The boat rental is 13€ per hour, and you can only pay by cash.

 See Related: Best Steak Frites in Paris, France